 You should go back and read articles about LeBron coming into the NBA and then say he overachieved that.
 It’s remarkable.
 He rarely gets heard, he always shows up, he’s had some of the biggest clutch games in NBA history, yet no one knows it.

-LeBron has been incredibly consistent ever since he entered the NBA 17 years ago, and even though a lot of people don’t like him for various reasons, undermining his greatness is not fair.
+LeBron has been incredibly consistent ever since he entered the NBA 18 years ago, and even though a lot of people don’t like him for various reasons, undermining his greatness is not fair.
 As Rivers said, LeBron won every single accolade he possibly could, and if you are going to measure greatness by the number of championships won, that is fair, and in that case, Jordan is superior.
-However, LeBron is one of the best athletes of the 21st century and deserves respect for everything he’s been doing for the game of basketball in the last 17 years.
+However, LeBron is one of the best athletes of the 21st century and deserves respect for everything he’s been doing for the game of basketball throughout the last 18 years.